alixdecr/RESTSpecIT/README.md

 - `execution.out-path: string` - The path where the outputs of the tool will be saved (`./outputs` by default).

-- `execution.prompts.extraBaseData: boolean` - `true` if the tool should attempt to infer base API data (external documentation URL, API license, contact page, etc.), `false` otherwise.
+- `execution.prompts.extra-base-data: boolean` - `true` if the tool should attempt to infer base API data (external documentation URL, API license, contact page, etc.), `false` otherwise.

-- `execution.prompts.routeDesc: boolean` - `true` if the tool should generate OpenAPI human-readable descriptions for routes, `false` otherwise.
+- `execution.prompts.route-desc: boolean` - `true` if the tool should generate OpenAPI human-readable descriptions for routes, `false` otherwise.

-- `execution.prompts.parameterDesc: boolean` - `true` if the tool should generate OpenAPI human-readable descriptions for query parameters, `false` otherwise.
+- `execution.prompts.parameter-desc: boolean` - `true` if the tool should generate OpenAPI human-readable descriptions for query parameters, `false` otherwise.

 - `execution.max-route-query: integer >= 0 and <= 10` - The number of routes in each mutation where the tool will also prompt the model for additional query parameters related to the routes (`3` by default).
 This is useful for APIs that contain routes with mandatory query parameters.